swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 - It would be reasonable to use `@frozen` to describe an enum without associated values that promises not to *add* any cases with associated values.
 This would allow for similar optimization as `@frozen` on a struct, while still not declaring that the enum is frozen.

 - Since this feature is only relevant for libraries with binary compatibility concerns, it may be more useful to tie its syntax to `@available` from the start, as with [SE-0193][].
-In that case neither `@frozen` nor `@frozen` would be appropriate.

-But that said, `@frozen` still has the right *connotations* to describe a type whose stored instance properties or cases can no longer be changed, and that is *similar* to what `@frozen` does for enums even if the consequences are a little different.
+But that said, `@frozen` still has the right *connotations* to describe a type whose stored instance properties or cases can no longer be changed.
 So the final candidates for names are:

-- `@frozen`, to match [SE-0192][]
+- `@frozen` for both, to match the term used in [SE-0192][]
-- `@fixedContents`, or something else specific to structs
+- `@frozen` for enums but `@fixedContents`, or something else, specific to structs
 - `@available(*, frozen)`, to leave space for e.g. "frozen as of dishwasherOS 5"

 Other names are discussed in "Alternatives considered"